 Abbeville is a somewhat small city located in the state of South Carolina.
 With a population of 5,191 people and two constituent neighborhoods, Abbeville is the 74th largest community in South Carolina.

-Abbeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Abbeville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Abbeville who work in office and administrative support (15.09%), sales jobs (10.64%), and food service (9.15%).
+Unlike some cities, Abbeville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Abbeville are a mix of both white- and blue-collar jobs.
+Overall, Abbeville is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Abbeville who work in office and administrative support (16.14%), sales jobs (8.42%), and personal care services (7.47%).

-Abbeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Abbeville does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Abbeville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.